richard-scryber/scryber.core/docs/drawing_units.rst

 ========================================
-Drawing units and measures
+Units and measures
 ========================================

 Within scryber all drawing and positioning is based from the top left of the page.
 Scryber allows the definition of a dimension based on a number of positioning and sizing structures.
 All based around the **Unit** of measure.

-In all the examples so far we have used pt (points) as the unit of measure, but scryber also supports the use of millimeters (mm) and inches (in) as postfix units.
+In all the examples so far we have used pt (points) as the unit of measure, but scryber also supports the use of millimeters (mm), inches (in) and also pixels (px) as postfix units.
+A pixel is translated to 1/96 th of an inch for printing.

+.. note:: Scryber does not support the use of relative dimensions: em, rem, vh etc. The only exception is the use of 100% on widths.

 * PDFUnit
     * This is the base single dimension value.